programacion-condicional-if-else

 END AS message;

-In other words, the structure of an IF conditional is basically the same in most languages, beyond some peculiar syntax of each of them.
+That is, basically the structure of an IF conditional is identical in most languages, beyond some syntax peculiarities of each of them.

 Internally, the program’s control flow is similar to that of the IF block.
 The control flow encounters a conditional jump, which evaluates a certain condition.

-If the condition is true, the flow continues with the instructions in the body of the IF.
-If it is false, it jumps to the body of the ELSE.
+If the condition is true, the flow continues with the instructions in the IF body.
+If it is false, it jumps to the ELSE body.

 programacion-if-else-saltos

-In the case of the body of the IF, at the end of it there is a jump GO-TO to the end of the body of the ELSE.
-In the end, both reach the same point of execution.
+In the case of the IF body, at its end there is a GO-TO jump to the end of the ELSE body.
+In the end, both reach the same execution point.

-In this way, we have created a code fork, in which some instructions are executed or others depending on the conditional jump.
-Finally, both come together and the program continues.
+In this way, we have created a code branch, where one set of instructions or another is executed based on the conditional jump.
+Finally, they join together and the program continues.